moriam2/ProcessLogger/README.md

 # ProcessLogger

-**ProcessLogger** is a lightweight, allocation-friendly .NET library for tracking logical operations with structured log messages and optional OpenTelemetry tracing.
+**ProcessLogger** is a lightweight .NET library for tracking logical operations with structured log messages and optional OpenTelemetry tracing.

 ---

 ## ✅ Features

 - 🔁 Logs **start / success / failure** messages for any logical process
-- ⏱️ Includes **duration tracking** with zero allocations
+- ⏱️ Includes **duration tracking**
 - ⚠️ **Exception-safe** — failures are logged and rethrown
-- ⚙️ **Configurable log levels** for start/success/failure
+- ⚙️ **Configurable log levels** for start, success, and failure
-- 📡 **Optional OpenTelemetry** integration via `ActivitySource`
+- 📡 **Optional OpenTelemetry** span generation via `ActivitySource`
+- 🔧 Optional hook to customize each span via `ConfigureSpan`
 - 📦 No external dependencies (uses only `ILogger` and `System.Diagnostics`)
-- 🧪 Works with any logging provider (Serilog, NLog, Console, etc.)
+- 🧪 Compatible with all logging providers (Serilog, NLog, Console, etc.)

 ---